MaXiaoYang6/K-meansToy/README.md

 The program Output 3 cluster and its ID and its points member which also contains id and values.
 And it also output Central point of each cluster.

+### Modify the distance function, initCentralPoint func

+You can also add your own  distance initcentralPoint func and so on via function interface.

+Good Luck!

+# 👋